andrurogerz/ds2/README.md

 This will generate a binary that you can copy to your device to start debugging.

 ## Running ds2

 ### Example

 #### On the remote host

-Launch ds2 with something like:
+Launch ds2 as a single-instance gdb server debugging a program:

     $ ./ds2 gdbserver localhost:4242 /path/to/TestSimpleOutput

+Launch ds2 in platform mode:

+    $ ./ds2 platform --server --listen localhost:4242

-ds2 is now ready to accept connections on port 4242 from lldb.
+In both cases, ds2 is ready to accept connections on port 4242 from lldb.

 #### On your local host